Tanushree Goyal

 Google Scholar

 I am an Assistant Professor of Politics and International Affairs at the Department of Politics and the School of Public and International Affairs at Princeton University.
 My research lies at the intersection of Comparative Politics, Gender and Politics, and the Political Economy of Development.
-I am interested in understanding the cause and consequences of gender inequality, and in analyzing institutional interventions that lower gender inequality.
+I am interested in understanding the cause and consequences of gender inequality, and in analyzing institutional interventions that lower gender disparities.
 My work leverages a range of research designs and data sources, including natural experiments, large-scale surveys, ethnographic research, and administrative data.

 Previously, I was a post-doctoral scholar at the Harvard Academy.
 I am affiliated as a non-resident visiting fellow with the Center for the Advanced Study of India, UPenn.
 I completed my PhD in Political Science in 2021 at the University of Oxford, where I was a member of Nuffield College.